h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 To rephrase it, you can specify whether to use pre-trained deep learning models to process image data as part of the feature engineering pipeline.
 When this is enabled, a column of **Uniform Resources Identifiers (URIs)** to images is converted to a numeric representation using ImageNet pre-trained deep learning models.
 Again, the Image Transformer is enabled by default.

 When the Image Transformer is enabled, Driverless AI defaults the **xception ImageNet Pretrained Architecture** for the Image Transformer.
-As mentioned in task 2, Driverless AI offers an array of supported **ImageNet pre-trained architectures** for **image transformer**.(One can find it in the **Expert Settings** under the **Image Tab** under the following settings: **Supported ImageNet pre-trained Architecture for Image Transformer** (as observed in the image below)
+As mentioned in task 2, Driverless AI offers an array of supported **ImageNet pre-trained architectures** for **image transformer**.(One can find it in the **Expert Settings** under the **Image Tab** under the following settings: **Supported ImageNet pre-trained Architecture for Image Transformer** (as observed in the image below):

 ![supported-imagenet-pretrained-architectures-for-image-transformer](assets/supported-imagenet-pretrained-architectures-for-image-transformer.png)